Parry-Zhuo/ProblemSolvingApp/README.md

 ![image](https://user-images.githubusercontent.com/36753290/170846460-1703f019-fa4b-4351-bf40-a6230a6f68ed.png)

+**Note** The updated verseion has been implemented into https://github.com/Parry-Zhuo/DeliberatePracticeTimer

 Here is a code snippet from "selectedButton.py"
 ```python
     def deleteSelf(self):#deletes itself as well as all descendents of self utilizing DFS